What’s the one thing (other than revenue) that every business needs? We’ll give you a hint: Customer Feedback!

 It’s important to objectively review the customer feedback to improve service for your company.

-Customer feedback should be the bread-and-butter, the foundation if you will, of your business decisions.
-When you implement a change to your service, make that change based on feedback if 1) your budget allows for it, and 2) it is feasible.
+Customer feedback should be the foundation of your business decisions.
+When you implement a change to your service, make that change based on feedback if 1) your budget allows for it, 2) it is feasible, and 3. it benefits the majority of your customers.

 For example, if your customer feedback shows that people are unhappy with the timeliness of x service, find ways to give x service a speed boost.
-Change is great, and to survive among the competition, making informed business decisions is a must.
+Remember that change is good!
+And to survive among the competition, making informed business decisions is a must.

 One of the best ways to use customer feedback is to share it.
 Share wherever you can, but definitely distribute feedback across all your business’ departments.
 That means Sally in HR needs to know what’s happening just as much as Paul in IT.
 Every department is interconnected, so what affects HR will trickle into IT and so on.